logesh-blackbox/llamacoder/README.md

 2. Set up your environment variables:
    - Copy `.env.example` to `.env`: `cp .env.example .env`
    - Add your [Together AI API key](https://togetherai.link/?utm_source=example-app&utm_medium=llamacoder&utm_campaign=llamacoder-app-signup): `TOGETHER_API_KEY=`
-   - Configure your database URL in `.env`.
-Example for local PostgreSQL:
+   - (Optional) Configure database URL in `.env` if you want to persist data:
      ```
      DATABASE_URL="postgresql://postgres:postgres@localhost:5432/llamacoder"
      ```

-3. Set up the database:
-   - Install PostgreSQL if not already installed
-   - Create a new database: `createdb llamacoder`
-   - Run database migrations: `npx prisma migrate dev`

-4. Install dependencies and start the app:
+3. Install dependencies and start the app:
    - Run `npm install` to install dependencies
    - Run `npm run dev` to start the development server

-## Database Setup
+## Database Setup (Optional)

-The application uses PostgreSQL as its database.
-Here's how to set it up:
+The application can run without a database using in-memory storage.
+However, if you want to persist data across restarts, you can set up PostgreSQL:

 1. Install PostgreSQL if you haven't already:
    - macOS: `brew install postgresql`